UnownHash/Golbat/README.md

 # process_nearby_pokemon = true
 ```

-* process_wilds - by default Golbat will process the wilds from the GMO after a 15 second
+* `process_wild_pokemon` - by default Golbat will process the wilds from the GMO after a 15 second
 delay.
 This allows time for your MITM to send an encounter to overtake it saving a disk write.
 If
 you are confident that your MITM is sending encounters, you can disable wilds in all cases
 saving some CPU and memory
-* process_nearby - by default Golbat will process the nearby pokestop and cell pokemon from the GMO.
+* `process_nearby_pokemon` - by default Golbat will process the nearby pokestop and cell pokemon from the GMO.
 This comes at a cost of ~20% more disk writes than ignoring them.
 Many argue these are vanity
 pokemon and not worth the cost.
 Some argue that early sight of a rare pokemon is worth the cost.